MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 #### Known issues

-Fixed an issue where IE mode on Microsoft Edge caused an ongoing download dialog to show even after the file was downloaded.
+- Fixed an issue where IE mode on Microsoft Edge caused an ongoing download dialog to show even after the file was downloaded.
+- Fixed an issue where Microsoft Edge was dropping session cookies when a page already in IE mode triggered to open a new IE mode tab.

 <!-- end -->